binaryeq/daleq/README.md

 Souffle [occasionally fails](https://github.com/binaryeq/daleq/issues/22).
 When souffle is used, a `Thread::sleep` instruction is used to pause DALEQ.
-This reduces the number of errors (oerhaps a souffle race condition?), but makes DALEQ slower.
+This reduces the number of errors (perhaps a souffle race condition?), but makes DALEQ slower.

-Souffle issues will be reported by the applictaion, and flagged as __error__ .
+Souffle issues will be reported by the appplication, and flagged as __error__ .